NORTH-WEST ESSEX BRANCH

 E-mail - SharpeJms1@aol.com

-All meetings of our Branch are held at the Saffron Walden Baptist Church Lower Hall, (Audley Road entrance) CB11 3HD on the second Thursday of each month at 8pm.
+All meetings of our Branch are held at the Saffron Walden Baptist Church Lower Hall, (Audley Road entrance) CB11 3HD three monthly on the second Thursday of the month at 8pm.

 The programme is as follows: